RX309Electronics/videocall-ipcam/README.md

+DISCLAIMER: The creator: RX309Electronics, the uploader and maintainer of this subreddit is not responsible for any damage or harm caused to/by the product.
+If you brick or damage your device dont ask me about a refund or to pay for the damages.
+I uploaded this because i was interested in the product and my main target was hacking the device and if you also want to dive deeper into this feel free to follow my instructions.
+But be warned because i am just a hobbyist tinkerer and not a profesional in this sector.
+This is just for fun and learning things in the process.
+If you are the manufacturer or a lawyer of the manufacturer of this product and wish for this repository to be removed, feel free to email me at 309Electronics_customersupport@gmail.com and i will happily cooperate because i dont like breaking laws/patents or getting in trouble.
+If you mail me respectfully i will coperate as soon as possible.
+PLEASE NOTE that this product uses Gpl software components like: A Linux kernel, version 4.9.37 to be exact.
+Uboot, which is an opensource Universal bootloader for embedded devices.
+Busybox, a swiss army knife with a lot of handy Unix utilities and tools and a few other things.
+Read the License if you need any more info about this Gnu GPL law and license.

+With that out of the way, lets move on!
 Sooooo, i bought a new product from AliExpress.
 This product is a videocall ip camera and has a built-in display which makes it even more interesting.
 I saw it on sale for only 15 euros so i bought it immediately.
 It arrived pretty quickly in just 8 days!
 This is the product.
 ![IMG20241207145552](https://github.com/user-attachments/assets/f4c826eb-b537-44ae-9c53-06d55671d8cf)
 ![IMG20241207145545](https://github.com/user-attachments/assets/88233d62-d0c9-409a-8efc-539c1fa33dba)
 ![IMG20241207145549](https://github.com/user-attachments/assets/0afc4b3e-8bf8-4da4-bc9b-35f6d8063038)

 Now lets open it up!